djentile07/banana_budget/README.md

 # Python and dependencies installation

-Please install python 3 on your computer and then install the dependencies as follows:
+The following steps assume that python 3 is already installed on your computer.

+1. Install virtualenv by running command **pip install virtualenv**
+2. Create a virtual environment and activate it
-**pip -r install requirements.txt**
+3. Install python dependencies by running command **pip -r install requirements.txt**

 # Running the tests